juntingzh/incremental-learning-baselines/README.md

 This repo is forked from the [official implementation of RWalk and AGEM](https://github.com/facebookresearch/agem) and modified to enable single-headed evaluation for incremental learning.

-It is used to generate baseline results for EWC++, SI, MAS, and RWalk reported in our paper [Class-incremental Learning via Deep Model Consolidation](https://arxiv.org/abs/1903.07864).
+It is used to generate baseline results for EWC++, SI, MAS, and RWalk reported in our WACV 2020 paper [Class-incremental Learning via Deep Model Consolidation](https://arxiv.org/abs/1903.07864).

 ## Requirements